dahliaOS/documentation/README.md

 - Firstly, you wanna check if you have one of the [few supported devices](https://github.com/dahlia-os/documentation/blob/master/supported-hardware-non-grub.md).
 If so you can download a dahliaOS iso from the [releases page](https://github.com/dahlia-os/releases/releases).
 The latest one at the time of writing can be downloaded [here](https://github.com/dahlia-os/releases/releases/download/200804-x86_64/dahliaOS-200804.iso)

-- Secondly, download and install Etcher [Here](https://www.balena.io/etcher/).
+- Secondly, download and install Etcher: [Download Etcher](https://www.balena.io/etcher/).

 - After that run Etcher, select your dahlia iso, then your USB device, then select flash!